highbyte/dotnet-6502/doc/APPS_BLAZOR_WASM.md

 A Blazor WASM implementation of the [machine code monitor](MONITOR.md) is available by pressing F12.

 ## Stats
-A togglebale stats window by pressing F11.
+A toggleable stats window by pressing F11.

 # How to run locally